 The summit rises out of the mountain ridge for only some 200 meters, suggesting that a mountain tour along the whole chain would be something extraordinary.
 The southern slopes of the mountain end just on Sella di Somdogna / Rudni vrh pass, 1398 m, where also the road through the Dogna / Dunja valley ends.
 An easy ascent brings you over these 700 meters in two hours.
-Towards the north the slopes are higher.
+Towards the north, the slopes are higher.
 Malborghetto / Naborjet and Ugovizza / Ukve in Val Canale lie on only good 700 meters of altitude.
 The main ridge towards the west continues on the sharp, three-headed peak of Monte Piper / Piparji.
 Towards the east the ridge goes over several elevations until it reaches Monte Strechizza / Strešica, a broad, rugged massif just above Valbruna village.

 Iof di Miezegnot is easily and frequently ascended.
-The usual ascent is from the south, the other one comes from north and a marked path also continues (or arrives) along the main ridge to the summits on the west.
+The usual ascent is from the south, the other one comes from the north and a marked path also continues (or arrives) along the main ridge to the summits on the west.

 Names in this area have different origins.
 Here are mixed Slovenes and Furlani, and throughout the history Italians came from the south and Germans from the north.
 General remark: When reading Slovenian words on maps or in books, you will find special characters for ch, sh, and zh.
 They are written with c, s and z with a caron - little v above them, like č, š and ž.

 As already said, from Iof di Miezegnot / Poldnašnja špica, you have a great view towards the south - on the northern walls of Viš and Montaž group.
 More towards the east are other high summits of Julian Alps.
-Towards the west yopu see the sharp peaks of the neighbouring Monte Piper/Piparji.
-Across Val Canale there are the more humble eastern outposts of Carnic Alps, and west of them the more attractive part of them arond Passo Pramollo / Nassfeld Pass / Mokrine.
+Towards the west you see the sharp peaks of the neighbouring Monte Piper/Piparji.
+Across Val Canale there are the more humble eastern outposts of Carnic Alps, and west of them the more attractive part of them around Passo Pramollo / Nassfeld Pass / Mokrine.
 More towards the north you can see other high mountains of Alps, including the glacier covered Hohe Tauern.

-2. For the north ascents you start in Malborghetto / Naborjet Val Canale or in Valbruna / Ovčja ves / Wolfsbach village.
+2. For the northern ascents you start in Malborghetto / Naborjet Val Canale or in Valbruna / Ovčja ves / Wolfsbach village.
 From there two cart-roads reach the alpine meadows on the north.
-From Malborghetto / Naborjet you hike south on Malga Strechizza / Strešica and from Valbruna you hike westwards to Malga Rauna / Ravna.
+From Malborghetto / Naborjet you hike southwards on Malga Strechizza / Strešica and from Valbruna you hike westwards to Malga Rauna / Ravna.
 The two meadows are connected by a marked path and from Malga Rauna then the path goes on top.
 Tarvisio can also be reached from the east, from Slovenia (from the valley of Sava or over the Predel / Predil pass and of course also from the north, from Austria (from Villach or from Gailtal over the Nassfeld Pass).

 Here is the list of marked paths:

-In a few minutes you reach the nearby alpine huts and proceed through the woods toward the north.
+In a few minutes you reach the nearby alpine huts and proceed through the woods towards the north.
 A well marked path brings you in several curves up to the altitude of 1800 meters where rests of buildings from the World War I are.
 In one of them a cute bivouac is arranged.
 Now you are on an open terrain.
 Proceed over grassy slopes towards the NE, the path leads you into rocky south slope of the summit and in some 15 minutes you reach the summit.
 2 hours from the pass.
 Easy hike, only on a few places when summit rocks are crumbly, the path requires some care.

-Either from Malborghetto or from Valbruna you follow a forest road or a marked path to Malga Strechizza / Strešica, 1359m, and Malga Rauna / Ravna, 1500m.
+Either from Malborghetto or from Valbruna you follow a forest road or a marked path to Malga Strechizza / Strešica, 1359 m, and Malga Rauna / Ravna, 1500 m.
 From there proceed towards the south on the main ridge and towards the west to the top.
 4-5 hours.

 No limitations or special permits.

 Iof di Miezegnot can be climbed in any season.
 The best months are from June till October, but also in winter, when days are clear.
 The final ascent over the rocky part is not difficult even in winter, if icy it requires some carefulness.
 Also the road on Sella di Somdogna is of course not cleaned all the winter.
 Ski descents are nice from the summit of Iof di Miezegnot.
-Because the road in Saisera valley is allways cleaned (there are cross-country pistes), people mostly ski down there.
+Because the road in Saisera valley is allways cleaned (there are cross-country tracks), people mostly ski down there.
 Till Sella di Sompdogna you usually go by a cart-road, or through light woods, then over the meadow and finally over steep, open slopes on top.
 Some also don't ski over the saddle, but directly down in Saisera.

 If you plan more days in these mountains, one possibility where to spend a night is Rif.
-Attillio Grego (parking place 400 m below it in Valbruna or on Sella di Somdogna, 1398m, 15 minutes away), 1398 m.
+Attillio Grego (parking place 400 m below it in Valbruna or on Sella di Somdogna, 1398 m, 15 minutes away), 1398 m.
 It has 44 beds and a winter room with 4 beds.
 Tel.: 0428 60111.

 The other possibility is the bivouac just below the summit.
 It is apparently new.
 On december 6th, 2003 it was opened, looking really attractive.

-On the main ridge of the northern streak, west of Iof di Miezegnot, some 2 hours away, there is Bivacco Bernardis, 1830m.
+On the main ridge of the northern streak, west of Iof di Miezegnot, some 2 hours away, there is Bivacco Bernardis, 1830 m.